DoublePrecisionSoftware/jsontl/README.md

 JSON Trasnformation Language
 =====

 jsontl is a library inteded to allow tranformation of JSON data using a JSON-based transformation language.
+For more information, see the [specification proposal](http://doubleprecisionsoftware.github.io/jsontl/).

 ##Format